Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Happens After You Accept an Offer on Your Home?

-This stage is often called contract-to-close.
+This stage is commonly called contract-to-close.

 Why Contract-to-Close Matters